husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 # Crossplay (playing with console players)
-By re-running the setup script you will be asked if crossplay should be enabled or disabled.
+During setup you will be asked if crossplay should be enabled or disabled.
 You will need to restart the server for this to take effect using `valheim_server restart `

-**Note**: Crossplay is unfortunately not yet supported on servers running ARM architecture.
+If you'd like to enable / disable this after the first setup, you can change it by rerunning the setup script.

-It might be in the future.
+**Note**: Crossplay on ARM architecture is currently experimental (thanks to **@bitdo1**).